By the end of this section, you will be able to:

 Even flashbulb memories for important events can have decreased accuracy with the passage of time.
 For example, on at least three occasions, when asked how he heard about the terrorist attacks of 9/11, President George W. Bush responded inaccurately.
 In January 2002, less than 4 months after the attacks, the then sitting President Bush was asked how he heard about the attacks.
 He responded:

 I was sitting there, and my Chief of Staff—well, first of all, when we walked into the classroom, I had seen this plane fly into the first building.
 There was a TV set on.
 And you know, I thought it was pilot error and I was amazed that anybody could make such a terrible mistake.
 (Greenberg, 2004, p.
 2)

 Contrary to what President Bush stated, no one saw the first plane hit, except people on the ground near the twin towers.
-Video footage of the first plane was not recorded because it was a normal Tuesday morning, until the first plane hit.
+No one watching live TV would have watched the first plane hit the twin towers.
+Until the first plane hit, it was a normal Tuesday morning.

 Memory is not like a video recording.
 Human memory, even flashbulb memories, can be frail.
 Different parts of them, such as the time, visual elements, and smells, are stored in different places.
 When something is remembered, these components have to be put back together for the complete memory, which is known as memory reconstruction.
 Each component creates a chance for an error to occur.
 False memory is remembering something that did not happen.
 Research participants have recalled hearing a word, even though they never heard the word (Roediger & McDermott, 2000).